 While researchers have long known that peers and friends influence teens’ drinking choices, no study had yet figured out which was more important: friends or peers.
 The results clearly showed that close friends were far more important in making the decision to drink than peers.
 Even when teens knew that their peers were drinking a lot, their own choices reflected only those of their close circles of friends.

 Knowing that friends can influence a teen’s choices about drinking is crucial.
 It means that forming friend groups has a big impact on whether a teen will drink.
 While it might seem like peers and friends should be the biggest factors in the choices teens make, they aren’t.
 What parents say and do influences teen choices more than anything else.
 Research shows that teens whose parents talk to them about drinking and emphasize that it is unacceptable are much less likely than other teens to drink.

 For parents who want their teens to abstain, talking about underage drinking is crucial.
 It is the No. 1 way to influence teens positively.
 With the new research about the influences of friends and peers, parents have another tool for preventing drinking.
 Because we now know that friends are a major influence, more so than peers, parents should take a greater interest in the friends of their teens.
 If parents can guide their teens toward making friends with other young people with similar values, including not drinking, they can influence their choices even more positively.

 Teen drinking is a problem across all ethnic and socioeconomic groups.
 No one group is immune from it, but Hispanic teens may be more vulnerable due to bicultural stress.
-If you are the parent of a teen, talk to your child about drinking and how harmful it can be.
+If you are the parent of a teen, talk to your child about drinking, how harmful it can be, and how to get help if needed.
 And take an interest in her friends.
 Encourage your children from a young age to associate with friends whose families have the same positive values as you.
 These moves could prevent your teen from making bad choices about drinking.

 Struggling with drug or alcohol addiction?